MicrosoftDocs/powerquery-docs/powerquery-docs/ConnectorAuthentication.md

 Content-Length: 49
 ```

 Power Query can then initiate the OAuth flow against the **authorization_uri**.
 Power Query will request an Azure AD Resource or Audience value equal to the domain of the URL being requested.
-This would be the value you use for your Azure Application ID URL value in your API/service registration.
+This value would be the value you use for your Azure Application ID URL value in your API/service registration.
 For example, if accessing **https://api.myservice.com/path/to/data/api**, Power Query would expect your Application ID URL value to be equal to **https://api.myservice.com**.

 The only supported OAuth scope for this flow is **user_impersonation**.